jhucsf/spring2022/assign/assign05.md

 ## Assignment skeleton

-We have included a reasonably comprehensive assignment skeleton in the starter code to help you factor you design into manageable parts.
+We have included a reasonably comprehensive assignment skeleton in the starter code to help you factor your design into manageable parts.
 You are free to change any part of the design, up to and including writing your assignment from scratch, so long as your program follows all semantics of the reference executables.

-If you elect to change the skeleton code, or the Makefile, ensure that you build executables with the sames names as the ones our Makefile builds.
+If you elect to change the skeleton code or the Makefile, ensure that you build executables with the sames names as the ones our Makefile builds.
 Do be especially careful if you elect to change our synchronization plans to prevent accidentally introducing sync hazards.

-Here is a description of some of the files included in the starter code:
+Here is a description of the files included in the starter code:

 * `client_util.{h,cpp}` - contain utility functions that are shared between the send client and receive client.